thebitmonk/send_post_api/docs/AccountdomainStatApi.md

-Get All Aggregated Sub-Account Stats for an Domain <br>
+Get All Aggregated Sub-Account Stats for an Domain

 ### Example
 ```javascript